 Jessica’s passion for running was ignited as a child in her hometown of Naracoorte in South Australia’s south east.
 Throughout her junior years she was heavily involved in a variety of sports including netball, basketball, tennis, athletics and school cross country.
 Becoming an Olympian was a childhood dream and her sporting heroes included Susie O'Neill and Benita Willis.
 It was Jess's two siblings Abbie and Jack who through their sporting successes, inspired her to chase this goal in her early twenties.

 Jess’s rise in Australian distance running started with victories in Adelaide’s City Bay Fun Run, Australian Cross Country Championships, the Melbourne Half Marathon and Sydney’s iconic City2Surf.
-These road and cross-country races built a strong foundation for her brave debut at the Marathon distance in Nagoya Japan, March 2012.
+These road and cross-country races built a strong foundation for her brave debut at the Marathon distance in Nagoya, Japan in March of 2012.

-Backing up an 11th placing at the 2013 world titles, Jess had a standout performance at the 2014 Glasgow Commonwealth Games.
+Backing up an 11th placing at the 2013 world championships, Jess had a breakthrough performance at the 2014 Glasgow Commonwealth Games.
 Continuing Australia’s proud record in the women’s Marathon, Jess surged home to claim the bronze medal, finishing behind two experienced Kenyan runners.
 In 2016 Jess placed 21st in the Rio Olympics Marathon.

 Jess claims that injury challenges in 2014 and 2016 helped her to train smarter and become a more resilient athlete.
-She was able to raise the bar in 2017 by setting a new PB of 2:27.01 in the 2017 London Marathon and finishing 9th at the 2017 IAAF World Championships in London; the highest ever placing by an Australian female in a World Championship Marathon.
-In one of her toughest but most satisfying Marathons to date, Jess won her second consecutive Commonwealth Games Bronze medal at the 2018 Commonwealth Games on the Gold Coast.
-Her current Marathon personal best of 2:25.15 was set in Perth in October of 2021.
+She was able to raise the bar in 2017 by finishing 9th at the World Championships in London; the highest ever placing by an Australian female in a World Championship Marathon.
+In what Jess describes as one of her toughest Marathons, she won her second consecutive Commonwealth Games Bronze medal at the 2018 Commonwealth Games on the Gold Coast.